 [From left to right, the order of events.
 In red: high level non-technical goals, In blue: required Changes]

-Once done, indeed it was our bottleneck.
+Once done, our delivery Bottleneck had indeed opened up.
 It allowed us to quickly deliver small Changes to our PMs for Feedback.
 It allowed us to deliver to our customers within minutes.
-We delivered faster than ever, which caused trouble of its own.
-It also opened up the possibility to keep up with next year’s roadmap, one of full new products and many future Changes.
+We delivered faster than ever, which led to other kinds of troubles.
+It also opened up the possibility to keep up with next year’s Roadmap, one of full new products and Changes.

-The Wheel of Change spins, but unlike before it generates positive values.
-Because the reason to throttle it was not of inertia, but to create external customer value.
+The Wheel of Change kept on spinning, but unlike before it generated mostly positive values.
+It’s throttling was not out of inertia, but out focusing on creating external customer value.
 And we kept on controlling the throttle by migrating on-demand.

-A few weeks afterwards a new need arose.
-RapidAPI has decided to move from private tenancy to multi-tenancy.
+A few weeks afterwards a major shift had happened.
+RapidAPI had decided to move from private tenancy to multi-tenancy.
 It has entailed major external customer facing Changes to one other product of the Monetization team.
-It was the right time again to throttle the wheel and make it spin for a while.
+It was the right time again to throttle the wheel and make it spin, at least for a while longer.